mitydigital/joomla-item-helper/README.md

-# Item Helper plugin for Joomla 3
+# Item Helper plugin for Joomla 3 and 4

 This plugin processes Custom Fields for easier access, and provides additional helper functions when working with Items (such as Articles and Users).